Take a minute and think about some of the most successful people you know.

 Smart moves like outsourcing, following the 80/20 rule, and automating processes should be made by entry-level workers and established executives alike.

-7. Think and Grow Rich by Napoleon Hill
+7. Think and Grow Rich

 I remember sitting on a couch and opening this book on a Saturday morning, thinking I’d get through a chapter and then get on with my day.
 Instead, about 12 hours later, I was finished with the book.
 The concepts in it were mind-blowing to me.